Fortunato Depero

-Biography
+Early life

+Depero was born in Fondo or (according to other sources) in the neighboring village of Malosco – in the modern Italian region of Trentino, at that time the County of Tyrol in the Austrian-Hungarian Empire.
+He grew up in Rovereto.
+Depero applied for the Academy of Fine Arts Vienna.
+However, he was rejected.
+Instead, he became an apprentice marble worker.

+Career

+Early career

-Although born in Fondo or in the neighboring village of Malosco, according to other sources (in the Italian Trentino region, at that time the County of Tyrol in the Austrian-Hungarian empire), Depero grew up in Rovereto and it was here he first began exhibiting his works, while serving as an apprentice to a marble worker.
-It was on a 1913 trip to Florence that he discovered a copy of the paper Lacerba and an article by one of the founders of the futurism movement, Filippo Tommaso Marinetti.
-Depero was inspired, and in 1914 moved to Rome and met fellow futurist Giacomo Balla.
-It was with Balla in 1915 that he wrote the manifesto Ricostruzione futurista dell’universo ("Futurist Reconstruction of the Universe") which expanded upon the ideas introduced by the other futurists.
+While on a 1913 trip to Florence, Depero discovered a copy of Lacerba and an article by one of the founders of the futurism movement, Filippo Tommaso Marinetti.
+Inspired by what he saw, as well as by the death of his mother, Depero was inspired to move to Rome in 1914, where he met fellow futurist Giacomo Balla.

+It was with Balla in 1915 that he wrote the manifesto Futurist Reconstruction of the Universe, which expanded upon the ideas introduced by the other futurists.
 It sought the abstract equivalent for all forms and elements of the universe.
 The goal was to make the universe "more joyful" through an integral recreation.
-In the same year he was designing stage sets and costumes for a ballet.
+In the same year, he was designing stage sets and costumes for a ballet.

+In 1919, Depero founded the House of Futurist Art in Rovereto, which specialised in producing toys, tapestries and furniture in the futurist style.
+In 1925 he represented the futurists at the International Exhibition of Modern Decorative and Industrial Arts, and presented a Futurist Hall at the Monza Biennial.